KaiNorberg/PatchworkOS/README.md

 ![License](https://img.shields.io/badge/License-MIT-green) [![Build and Test](https://github.com/KaiNorberg/PatchworkOS/actions/workflows/test.yml/badge.svg)](https://github.com/KaiNorberg/PatchworkOS/actions/workflows/test.yml)

-**Patchwork** is a 64 bit monolithic hobbyist OS built from scratch in C for the x86_64 architecture.
-It's intended as an easy-to-modify toy-like NON-POSIX OS that takes many ideas from Unix, Plan9, DOS and other places while simplifying them and removing some fat.
-Made entirely for fun and as an educational resource.
+**Patchwork** is a 64-bit monolithic NON-POSIX operating system for the x86_64 architecture that rigorously follows a "everything is a file" philospohy.
+Built from scratch in C it takes many ideas from Unix, Plan9, DOS and others while simplifying them and removing some fat.

 ## Screenshots